ishubham21/ishubham21/README.md

 ## About me

 I'm Shubham Gautam.
-I'm a Web-Developer and a Content-Writer, I regularly post my write-ups on [My Blog](https://ishubham21.github.io/myblog/).
+I'm an engineering undergrad and a programmer with hands-on practice on C, C++ and JavaScript.
+I'm work as a Web-Developer and a Content-Writer, I regularly post my write-ups on [My Blog](https://ishubham21.github.io/myblog/).

 Ajmer is :heart:.
 Tech-enthusiast and :coffee: lover.